leanonruthie/SQL-Business-Plan-Personnel-Section/README.md

 WHEN I start the application
 THEN I am able to choose from (1) view all departments (2) view all roles (3) view all employees (4) add department (5) add role (6) add employee (7) update to revise any outdated employee information
 WHEN I choose "view all departments"
-THEN I am have a table with 2 columns - (1) department names (2) department ids WHEN I choose "view all roles"
+THEN I have a table with 2 columns - (1) department names (2) department ids WHEN I choose "view all roles"
 THEN I have a table with 4 columns -  (1) job title (2) role id (3) department (4) salary
 WHEN I choose "view all employees"